Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 Auction results found

 If you’re a buyer who purchases and resells used cell phones (or maybe you’re thinking about getting into it), you’ve probably seen the term “R2 Certification” floating around.
-Many of the big carriers and manufacturers of electronic devices require that buyers of their trade-in and previously used models are R2 Certified.
-So what does that mean and why does it matter?
+Several of the big carriers and manufacturers of electronic devices require that buyers of their trade-in and previously used models are R2 Certified.
+So what does that mean?

-Discarded laptops, mobile phones, and electronic goods are now the world’s fastest growing waste problem.
+Discarded laptops, mobile phones, and electronic goods are now the world’s fastest-growing waste problem.
 Consider this: only 15-20 percent of electronic waste (e-waste) actually gets recycled.
 What’s more, if not properly wiped, your contact list, banking information, and other personal data could still be accessible on that phone you just traded in.
-These are some of the concerns that the ‘R2 Standard’ aims to tackle.
+These are just some of the concerns that the ‘R2 Standard’ aims to tackle.

 The R2 (Responsible Recycling) Standard was created by the non-profit organization SERI (Sustainable Electronics Recycling International) to take aim at many of the growing concerns in the secondary mobile market.
 At its most basic level, the R2 Standard identifies and monitors best-practices in electronics repair, reuse, and recycling.

 Think of this, there are an estimated 4.8 billion cell phones in use throughout the world; when those devices are returned, they will need data wiping and recycling so that manufacturers and retailers can remarket the devices to resellers.
 And when it comes to data destruction and remarketing, organizations need to keep current with the best methods to either stay – or become – a trusted player.
 The R2 Standard helps ensure this.